Dpdl is a rapid development programming language and constrained device framework with built-in database technology.

 println("embedded javascript exit code: " + js_exit_code);

-Dpdl supports and runs on a wide range of platforms including the small footprint java virtual machine ‘miniJVM’, released as Open-Source, that can be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.
+Dpdl runs on a wide range of platforms and includes also a small footprint kilobyte range java virtual machine that can be compiled for almost every platform as soon as an ANSI C compiler is available for the target platform.

 Java ME CLDC & GCF (JSR 360)